KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    Figure 7.6: KPI category.

 As we told, a proper categorization exists for the aggregations of type temporal.
-In fact, when associating “temporal attribute” as metadata typology, the technical user must indicate the hierarchy level of the
+In fact, when associating â€œtemporal attributeâ€ as metadata typology, the technical user must indicate the hierarchy level of the
 data: day, month or year.
 You can see an example in Figure 7.7.
 Note that the field set as temporal type must contains numbers (therefore string types are not allowed).
-For example, if one wants to set a field as “month”, such a field must contain {01,02,03,...,12} that will be considered as {January, February, March,...,December}.
+For example, if one wants to set a field as â€œmonthâ€, such a field must contain {01,02,03,...,12} that will be considered as {January, February, March,...,December}.

    |image128|